Ziyang-Yu/Kaggle-Titanic/README.md

 # Kaggle-Titanic
-In this repository, I will show the code of kaggle-Titanic competition
+In this repository, I will show the code of kaggle-Titanic competition.